Conflict Prevention in Home and Yard

 Here are some tips to prevent conflicts with wildlife in your home and yard.

 - Enjoy wild animals from a distance.
 Never handle or attempt to pet or feed wildlife.
 Do not keep wildlife as pets.

-5. Use secure-fitting lids on garbage cans that are outside.
+- Use secure-fitting lids on garbage cans (link to photo) that are outside.
 Keep your trashcans in a closed garage or shed.

-12. Secure chimneys with a chimney cap and cover dryer vents.
+- Secure chimneys with a chimney cap (link to photo) and cover dryer vents.

-13. If you think a wild animal may be sick or injured, contact your local Animal Control Officer, Police Department, or the Massachusetts Division of Fisheries and Wildlife immediately.
-See resources page for a complete resource listing.
+- If you think a wild animal may be sick or injured, contact your local Animal Control Officer, Police Department, Massachusetts Division of Fisheries and Wildlife immediately or a wildlife rehabilitator.
+See resources to locate help.